 Comedian Chloe Petts was the first act at an Always Be Comedy showcase in September 2019.
-Wearing a bobble hat, glasses and a constant grin, she strolled onto the stage and the extremely confident and honest comic discussed her sexuality and the issue why she was constantly mistaken for a man.
+Wearing a bobble hat, glasses, and a constant grin, she strolled onto the stage and the extremely confident and honest comic discussed her sexuality and the issue why she was constantly mistaken for a man.
 There was a lot of very funny material in her set and her crowd work was very impressive.
 She proved to be a big hit.

 Petts played Always Be Comedy Online in April 2021.
 She was lively and extremely funny talking about her lockdown experience and had brilliant interactions with the audience.
 She was naturally funny and entertained the lively online crowd.

 I saw Petts again play a full hour of work-progress material for her solo show Transience at The Museum of Comedy as part of the Camden Fringe in August 2021.
 The show focussed on the incapability to enjoy anything because of an approaching awareness of disaster.
 A tough subject to talk about but tackled with such endearing warmth that the audience could not fail to enjoy the comedian and the show.
-Covering relevant subjects including televised sport and unbearable snoring, the crowd easily related to the comedian which made watching her all the funnier.
+Covering relevant subjects including being the man she always wanted to be, televised sport and unbearable snoring, the crowd easily related to the comedian which made watching her all the funnier.
 Before the show, she recognised me in the bar and said hello.
 I introduced my two mates and when she began her set, we became part of the show and were included in the darts routine.
 Petts was an exceptionally confident performer effortlessly interacting with the audience and delivering sharp and extremely funny stories.
 Her delivery was perfect, and she was born to be a comedian.